guofengzh/manticore-demo/README.md

 	at com.zaxxer.hikari.pool.PoolBase.checkDefaultIsolation(PoolBase.java:480) ~[HikariCP-5.0.1.jar:?]
     ...
 ```
-This is because [HikariCP](https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby) want to get the default transaction isolation level from Manticore but Manticore response with the wrong string value.
+This is because [HikariCP](https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby) want to get the default transaction isolation level from Manticore, but Manticore response with the wrong string value.
 Ref: [1618](https://github.com/manticoresoftware/manticoresearch/issues/1618#issuecomment-1825929815).

 This has been described in [Notes on MySQL connectors](https://manual.manticoresearch.com/Connecting_to_the_server/MySQL_protocol#Notes-on-MySQL-connectors)
 > ...as the connector can try running certain SQL commands not implemented yet in Manticore.

-To work arround with this issue, AspectJ is used to capture the excetion and return an arbitrary isolation level for Manticore to work with HikariCP.
+To work arround with this issue, AspectJ is used to capture the exception and return an arbitrary isolation level for Manticore to work with HikariCP.

 It should be noted that Manticore do not aim to provide isolation ([it is overly isolated](https://manual.manticoresearch.com/Data_creation_and_modification/Transactions)), the isolation level returned has no guidance for Manticore.